mrciolino/wiki-backup/timeline.md

 -
 - Mortis Lux Established: Spoops proposes the party establish an alliance called Mortis Lux and begin recruiting allies to fight off the Illithids.
 - The **Low Bar Brawlers** ascend to godhood.
-- Spoops and Adalynn are brought before Vlaakith while looking for allies.
-Vlaakith makes a counter offer, she will help fight Illithids if Mortis Lux serves her.
-Upon Spoops and Adalynn's refusal, Vlaakith tries to subjugate them, Spoops takes offense and swears revenge.
-They use the anti-magic armor and teleport away before Vlaakith can hold them captive any longer.
-- Vlaakith gives the party two months to reconsider her offer.
-- Bazzdos finds an assassination note from someone seeking combat with Spoops.
-He proceeds to work with a lawyer in the library to set up a fight between Zeus and Spoops.
-- Spoops and Zeus fight 1v1: Spoops throws everything he has at Zeus but cabt even scratch him.
-He is able to drag Zeus through the far realms by drinking a Protein Shake of Power.
-This greatly affects Zeus' mind, however Spoops is still slain by Zeus.
-Spoops resurrects and sneaks away through the well of many worlds to Dolarion.
-- The first great sin of Spoops: Spoops and Bane conquer goblin clans of Dolarion while Bane leads Spoops around activating magic pillars.
-Bane promises this ritual will empower them both.
-The final pillar ends up shattering the planet, freeing the titan Iapetus.
-Spoops is granted the Titanite Blade.
-- The second great sin of Spoops: Spoops and Os go to the astral plane and Spoops uses Seed Life to spawn two planets worth of Owlbears which Os gathers into a bowl using his shield.
-Spoops casts Soul Absorption to harvest their power and distribute it among the party, granting them Epic Boons.
-- Mortis Lux constructs the Great Port of Wegate and begins mass producing Spelljammer warships.
-- Spoops commands Wegate and his Paladins to scour the surrounding areas for corpses.
-- Os is invited to a gathering in Selune's divine realm to discuss the Spoops problem.
-The party go to Selune's divine realm, Spoops is convincingly disguised as "Spencer".
-Os bargains with Bahamut to ascend to become the God of Sex.
-He is told he must give up the power received by the Soul Absorption and prevent Spoops from ascending to godhood.
-Os convinces Bahamut to let him try convincing Spoops instead killing him.
-Spoops, Adalynn, and Elira are caught looking for powerful magic in Selune's library by Selune herself.
-Spoops deflects Selune's moonbeam attacks and eacapes to The dragon planet (ruled by bahamut and tiamat's child) through the Well of Many Worlds with Elira.
-The rest of the party leaves the party regroups in Selune's realm before Adalynn teleports them to the dragon world.
-- Spoops Ascends back to Godhood: Spoops prays to His Divine Self Ry-ann and uses the 12th level spell Divine Command on himself to re-merge his split being into one.
-- The party reunites.
-Os tells Spoops that to make peace with the Gods, they want him to cease any attempts to ascend.
-Spoops tells Os its too late because he just ascended 5 minutes ago.
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparations)
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.